cretz/teleworker/README.md

 Simply run `go build` from the repository root with a recent version of Go.

+Note, to build a server binary supporting resource/namespace limits on Linux, the binary needs to be built statically (i.e. by passing `-tags osusergo,netgo` to `go build`) and needs to run as root with cgroups and namespacing enabled on the system.

 ## Walkthrough

 This walkthrough assumes Linux using Bash.